 As a longstanding friend and partner, Food for the Hungry (FH) commends the United Nations’ World Food Programme (WFP) on their prestigious and distinctive 2020 Nobel Peace Prize award.
 On October 9, 2020, the Nobel Committee recognized the WFP for their leadership in combating global hunger, which contributes to conditions that promote peace.

 This is a timely and deserving award during an unprecedented moment in history.
 Humanity is currently facing a global health pandemic, and countries are torn apart by armed conflict.
 Climate shocks are increasing with alarming magnitude and frequency.
-It is only fitting that the dedicated, tireless staff at the WFP are recognized for their commitment to alleviate the people’s suffering around the globe.
+It is only fitting that the dedicated, tireless staff at the WFP are recognized for their commitment to their commitment to alleviate the suffering of people around the globe.
 In 2019 alone, the WFP provided assistance to close to 100 million people in 88 countries who are victims of acute food insecurity and hunger.

 FH has witnessed firsthand the WFP’s long-standing dedication to alleviating hunger, malnutrition and food insecurity.
 As a partner of the WFP, we have served together in the shared mission to combat hunger in some of the world’s hardest hit, most unstable, and insecure places.
 From refugee camps in Uganda, to active conflict areas in South Sudan, Food for the Hungry and the WFP have partnered for decades to provide nutritious food to families on the brink of starvation.